gandromes/stdlibset_Assembler-FASM/README.md

                 0b1111001 0171  121%
           ```
 2. #include **"asm_lib/`str.asm`"** - this library implements functions to work with strings:
-    - **length_string** - we go along the original string until we reach 0 bytes (the end of the string), incrementing the counter, at the end we return it
+    - **c_length_string** - we go along the original string until we reach 0 bytes (the end of the string), incrementing the counter, at the end we return it.
         - code
           ```c
             int length = c_length_string("H E L L O");